 By default the blame file is viewed using TortoiseGitBlame, which highlights the different revisions to make it easier to read.

 TortoiseGitBlame, which is included with TortoiseGit.
 When you hover the mouse over a line in the blame info column, all lines with the same revision are shown with a darker background.
 Lines from other revisions which were changed by the same author are shown with a light background.
-The colouring may not work as clearly if you have your display set to 256 colour mode.
+The coloring may not work as clearly if you have your display set to 256 color mode.

-If you left click on a line (on the blame info column on the left), all lines with the same revision are highlighted, and lines from other revisions by the same author are highlighted in a lighter colour.
+If you left click on a line (on the blame info column on the left), all lines with the same revision are highlighted, and lines from other revisions by the same author are highlighted in a lighter color.
 This highlighting is sticky, allowing you to move the mouse without losing the highlights.
 Click on that revision again to turn off highlighting.